 The courses listed below by department have been approved by the undergraduate advisors for use by petition.
 This list may be revised.

-CS 170A.
-Mathematical Modeling and Methods for Computer Science.
+COM SCI 170A.
+Mathematical Modeling and Methods for Computer Science

 Civil and Environmental Engineering